 Our Anti-Oppression Policy

 Access Alliance acknowledges that oppression based on race, ethnicity, creed, class, gender, sexual orientation, gender orientation, immigration status, country of origin, religion, mental health status, age and ability are systemic in Canadian society.
 We are committed to actively working against all forms of oppression.
-To find out more, please see our Anti-Oppression Policy (PDF 256) and our Statement on Anti-Black Oppression and Anti-Oppression (360KB).
+To find out more, please see our Anti-Oppression Policy (PDF 256) and our Statement on Anti-Black Oppression and Anti-Oppression (PDF 360KB).

 Access Alliance is a registered charitable organization and a United Way member agency.